thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 This section outlines the requirements for subordinate CA certificates.

-### Subject
+### subjectName

-The Subject field MUST be set and MUST contain the commonName, the organizationName, and the countryName attribute and MAY contain an organizationalUnitName attribute.
+The subjectName field MUST be set and MUST contain the commonName, the organizationName, and the countryName attribute and MAY contain an organizationalUnitName attribute.